 The Broadway-aimed musical Soul Train, inspired by the TV series created and hosted by Don Cornelius, will feature a book by 2019 Tony nominee and MacArthur genius grant–winning playwright Dominique Morisseau (Ain’t Too Proud, The Detroit Project).

 Apollo Theater’s Kamilah Forbes (By the Way, Meet Vera Stark; The Mountaintop) will direct the musical, which is planning a 2021 Broadway premiere in celebration of the series’ 50th anniversary, with choreography by 2019 Tony nominee Camille A. Brown (Choir Boy, Jesus Christ Superstar on NBC, Once on This Island).

-Four-time Grammy winner Ahmir “Questlove” Thompson, who penned Soul Train: The Music, Dance and Style of a Generation, has come on board as executive producer of the musical, alongside Don Cornelius’ son, Tony Cornelius, Emmy-nominated CSI creator Anthony E. Zuiker, and Live Nation Urban President Shawn Gee.
-Devin Keudell is serving as executive producer with Bespoke Theatricals (The Color Purple, Harry Potter and The Cursed Child) as general manager.
-Nick Stern from Media Weaver will serve as a co-producer.
+Four-time Grammy winner Ahmir “Questlove” Thompson, who penned Soul Train: The Music, Dance and Style of a Generation, has come on board as executive producer of the musical, alongside Don Cornelius’ son, Tony Cornelius, Emmy-nominated CSI creator Anthony E. Zuiker, Live Nation Urban President Shawn Gee, and Bespoke Theatricals’ Devin Keudell, who is also general manager.

 Through more than 20 hit songs from the era, Soul Train will tell the story of Cornelius as he creates the TV series.

 See What Else Is Coming to Broadway in the Near Future